openvinotoolkit/docker_ci/docs/accelerators.md

 # Using OpenVINO™ Toolkit containers with GPU accelerators

-Containers can be used to execute inference operations with GPU acceleration.
+Containers can be used to execute inference operations with GPU acceleration or with the [virtual devices](https://docs.openvino.ai/nightly/openvino_docs_Runtime_Inference_Modes_Overview.html).

 There are the following prerequisites: